WarMachine0502/Todos-list-cwh/README.md

 Run Home Page in the build instead of index.html to run functionality.

-Deprectaed code for react-router given on [the website](https://v5.reactrouter.com/web/guides/quick-start).
+Deprecated code for react-router given on [the website](https://v5.reactrouter.com/web/guides/quick-start).
 Code changed in App.js from

 <Switch>